Cosmian/cloudproof_flutter/README.md

 ### Findex

 Findex allows to do encrypted search queries on an encrypted index.
 To use Findex you need a driver which is able to store and update indexes (it could be SQLite, Redis, or any other storage method).
+You can find in `test/findex_redis_test.dart` and `test/findex_sqlite_test.dart` two example of implementation.

 To search, you need:
 1. copy/paste the following lines